Preface

 Places this topic in its larger context.

-In objecting to veganism and animal rights, some invoke a series of statements centering around the idea that eating animals and their secretions is natural.
+In objecting to veganism and animal rights, some invoke a series of statements centering around the idea that eating animals and their milk and eggs is natural.

 These statements often reference the circle of life, apex predation, the fact that animals eat other animals, or the assertion that humans are on top of the food chain—all in an attempt to prove that the eating of animal flesh, chickens’ eggs, and cow’s milk by humans is as natural as the laws of physics.

 Here we show that these declarations are not germane to the case for veganism.
 But even if they were, they are still defeated by taking a closer look at the assertions, which we do.
-Most employ the appeal to nature fallacy.
+Most employ the appeal to nature fallacy or the naturalistic fallacy.

 Key Points